textmagic/textmagic-rest-nodejs-v2/docs/TextMagicApi.md

 var apiInstance = new TextmagicClient.TextMagicApi();

 var opts = {
-  'includeBlocked': 0, // Number | Should we show pricing for the blocked contacts.
+  'includeBlocked': 0, // Number | Should we show the pricing for blocked contacts?
   'text': "\"Test message test\"", // String | Message text.
-Required if **template_id** is not set.
+Required if the **template_id** is not set.
   'templateId': 1, // Number | Template used instead of message text.
-Required if **text** is not set.
+Required if the **text** is not set.
-  'sendingTime': 1565606455, // Number | DEPRECATED, consider using sendingDateTime and sendingTimezone parameters instead: Optional (required with rrule set).
-Message sending time in unix timestamp format.
+  'sendingTime': 1565606455, // Number | DEPRECATED, consider using the sendingDateTime and sendingTimezone parameters instead: optional (required with rrule set).
+Message sending time is in unix timestamp format.
 Default is now.
-  'sendingDateTime': "\"2020-05-27 13:02:33\"", // String | Sending time in Y-m-d H:i:s format (e.g. 2016-05-27 13:02:33).
-This time is relative to sendingTimezone.
+  'sendingDateTime': "\"2020-05-27 13:02:33\"", // String | Sending time is in Y-m-d H:i:s format (e.g. 2016-05-27 13:02:33).
+This time is relative to the sendingTimezone.
-  'sendingTimezone': "\"America/Buenos_Aires\"", // String | ID or ISO-name of timezone used for sending when sendingDateTime parameter is set.
-E.g. if you specify sendingDateTime = \\\"2016-05-27 13:02:33\\\" and sendingTimezone = \\\"America/Buenos_Aires\\\", your message will be sent at May 27, 2016 13:02:33 Buenos Aires time, or 16:02:33 UTC.
-Default is account timezone.
+  'sendingTimezone': "\"America/Buenos_Aires\"", // String | The ID or ISO-name of the timezone used for sending when sendingDateTime parameter is set, e.g. if you specify sendingDateTime = \\\"2016-05-27 13:02:33\\\" and sendingTimezone = \\\"America/Buenos_Aires\\\", your message will be sent on May 27, 2016 13:02:33 Buenos Aires time, or 16:02:33 UTC.
+Default is the account timezone.
-  'contacts': "\"1,2,3,4\"", // String | Comma separated array of contact resources id message will be sent to.
+  'contacts': "\"1,2,3,4\"", // String | Comma-separated array of contact resources id message will be sent to.
-  'lists': "\"1,2,3,4\"", // String | Comma separated array of list resources id message will be sent to.
+  'lists': "\"1,2,3,4\"", // String | Comma-separated array of list resources id message will be sent to.
-  'phones': "\"447860021130,447860021131\"", // String | Comma separated array of E.164 phone numbers message will be sent to.
+  'phones': "\"447860021130,447860021131\"", // String | Comma-separated array of E.164 phone numbers message will be sent to.
   'cutExtra': 0, // Number | Should sending method cut extra characters which not fit supplied partsCount or return 400 Bad request response instead.
   'partsCount': 6, // Number | Maximum message parts count (TextMagic allows sending 1 to 6 message parts).
   'referenceId': 1, // Number | Custom message reference id which can be used in your application infrastructure.
-  'from': "\"Test Sender ID\"", // String | One of allowed Sender ID (phone number or alphanumeric sender ID).
-If specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery.
+  'from': "\"Test Sender ID\"", // String | One of the allowed Sender ID (phone number or alphanumeric sender ID).
+If the specified Sender ID is not allowed for some destinations, a fallback default Sender ID will be used to ensure delivery.
 See [Get timezones](http://docs.textmagictesting.com/#tag/Sender-IDs).
-  'rule': "\"FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1\"", // String | iCal RRULE parameter to create recurrent scheduled messages.
-When used, sendingTime is mandatory as start point of sending.
+  'rule': "\"FREQ=YEARLY;BYMONTH=1;BYMONTHDAY=1;COUNT=1\"", // String | An iCal RRULE parameter to create recurrent scheduled messages.
+When used, sendingTime is mandatory as the start point of sending.
 See https://www.textmagic.com/free-tools/rrule-generator for format details.
-  'createChat': 0, // Number | Should sending method try to create new Chat(if not exist) with specified recipients.
+  'createChat': 0, // Number | Should the sending method try to create new Chat (if not exist) with specified recipients?
-  'tts': 0, // Number | Send Text to Speech message.
+  'tts': 0, // Number | Send a Text to Speech message.
-  'local': 0, // Number | Treat phone numbers passed in \\'phones\\' field as local.
+  'local': 0, // Number | Treat phone numbers passed in the \\'phones\\' field as local.
-  'localCountry': "\"US\"" // String | 2-letter ISO country code for local phone numbers, used when \\'local\\' is set to true.
-Default is account country.
+  'localCountry': "\"US\"" // String | The 2-letter ISO country code for local phone numbers, used when \\'local\\' is set to true.
+Default is the account country.
 };
 apiInstance.getMessagePrice(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);